 Estimates in the main body of a statistical table are rounded to the nearest hundred units using the normal rounding technique.
 If the first or only digit dropped is zero to four, the last digit retained is not changed.
 If the first or only digit dropped is five to nine, the last digit retained is raised by one.
 Marginal sub-totals and totals in statistical tables are derived from their corresponding unrounded components and then are rounded themselves to the nearest 100 units using normal rounding methods.
 Averages, proportions, rates and percentages are computed from unrounded components (for example, numerators and/or denominators) and then are rounded themselves to one decimal using normal rounding.
 In normal rounding to a single digit, if the final or only digit dropped is zero to four, the last digit retained is not changed.
 If the first or only digit dropped is five to nine, the last digit retained is increased by one.
 Sums and differences of aggregates (or ratios) are derived from their corresponding unrounded components and then are rounded themselves to the nearest 100 units (or the nearest one decimal) using normal rounding.
 Under no circumstances are unrounded estimates, published or otherwise, released.
 Unrounded estimates imply greater precision than actually exists.

-Cycle 2, selected person level (health questionnaire) cross-sectional response rate:95.6%
+Cycle 3, selected person level (health questionnaire) cross-sectional response rate: 98.8%

-Consult the Cycle 2 NPHS User Guide in the Documentation section more specifically chapter 8 on data quality and chapter 10 on approximate sampling variability tables
+Consult the Cycle 3 NPHS User Guide in the Documentation section more specifically chapter 8 on data quality and chapter 10 on Approximate Coefficients of Variation Tables

 - Master File

 - Public Use Microdata File

 - Health Surveys - Cross-sectional samples - Aspects that may explain differences in the estimates obtained from two different survey occasions

 - Alphabetical list of subjects covered in all cycles of the NPHS